robseb/socfpgaPlatformGenerator/README.md

 For generating a bootable image for *Intel* SoC-FPGAs by executing a single Linux command please follow this step-by-step guide:

 * **Install *Intel Quartus Prime** (*18.1 or later*)
-    *    A step-by-step guide how to install Intel Quartus Prime on Linux is available [here](https://github.com/robseb/NIOSII_EclipseCompProject#i-installment-of-intel-quartus-prime-191-and-201-with-nios-ii-support) (*NIOS II support is for this project not required*)
+    *    A step-by-step guide how to install Intel Quartus Prime on Linux is available [here](https://github.com/robseb/NIOSII_EclipseCompProject#i-installment-of-intel-quartus-prime-191-and-201-with-nios-ii-support) (*NIOS II Soft-Core support is for this project not required*)
 * **Install the *Intel Embedded Development Suite*** (*SoC-EDS*)
     * [Download](https://fpgasoftware.intel.com/soceds/20.1/?edition=standard&platform=windows&download_manager=direct) *Intel SoC-EDS 20.1 Standard* for Linux
     * Install *Intel SoC-EDS* by executing the following Linux console commands